0xSalik/rootprint/README.md

 A Tacit Knowledge Operating System for Kashmir's heritage artisans.

+## A scene that frames the work

+A seventy-two year old _ustaad_ of _sozni_ embroidery sits on the second floor of a wooden workshop in Downtown Srinagar.
+He threads a needle he has held since he was nine.
+His hands know a stitch that took thirty years to perfect.
+His son drives a taxi in Sopore.
+His grandson is preparing for entrance exams in Bengaluru.
+Neither of them can _sozni_ a single petal.

+The _ustaad_ will pass away in this decade.
+With him goes a stitch no museum has, no book has captured, no algorithm has ever seen.

+Multiply by the master _kani_ weaver in Kanihama, the _khatamband_ ceiling-maker in Zaina Kadal, the _naqash_ who layers gold leaf on papier-mâché in Rainawari.
+Multiply by ten thousand workshops.
+This is what happens in Kashmir, every season, right now.

+## What Hunarmand is

+Hunarmand is the first platform that treats heritage artisans the way a mature engineering organisation treats institutional memory: as a captureable, queryable, monetisable asset that survives the people who created it.

+We sit with each master in their own workshop, capture their knowledge through a structured AI-led interview in Koshur, and produce a permanent, machine-readable _Craft DNA_ that is owned by the artisan themselves.
+That knowledge then powers four interlocking commercial layers, each one feeding the next.

 | Component | Live |
 |---|---|
 | Frontend (Next.js, Vercel) | https://hunarmand.sal.lol |